llpeterson/applications/infrastructure.md

 example, the next item in the table or the next field in the structure.
 This aids the client in "walking through" the elements of a table or structure.

+> In the same way HTTP is starting to replace SNMP as the protocol
+> for talking to network devices, there is a parallel effort to
+> replace the MIB with a new standard for what status information
+> various types of device can report.
+The leading candidate is
+> YANG, which stands for *Yet Another Next Generation*, a name
+> chosen to poke fun at the fact that it's different than YAML (*Yet
+> Another Markup Language*), both of which are vairants of XML.
+> What's important is the data model that defines the semantics of
+> the variables being reported, where one of the advantages of YANG
+> over the MIB is that it makes the data model programmable, and
+> hence, easier to adapt.
+Although this is currently an active area of
+> work, and there are multiple contenders, one of the most promising
+> efforts to stanardize on network device monitoring and configuration
+> is called *OpenConfig*.
+It defines a set of data models for network
+> devices, plus a ProtoBuf-based specification for how an operator
+> manages devices using gRPC, which you may recall, runs on top of
+> HTTP.
+Because we don't have enough acroynms, this particular
+> application of gRPC is called gNMI (*gRPC Network Management
+> Interface*).